-Do you want to people with speech or hearing disorders?
+Do you want to help people with speech or hearing disorders?

 Recent graduates are employed as: